-At Anderson O’Brien, Brent’s practice includes insurance defense, personal injury, business litigation and construction litigation.
-Though Brent’s practice routinely leads him to State court, he also handles legal disputes that have placed his clients in Federal courts.
-Outside of litigation, Brent also has also handled arbitrations and mediation on behalf of business clients under the rules of the American Arbitration Association and the International Institute for Conflict Prevention and Resolution.
+Brent Jacobson is a litigation attorney who focuses on a unique mix of insurance defense, personal injury and business litigation.
+Outside of litigation, Brent has also handled arbitrations and mediation on behalf of business clients under the rules of the American Arbitration Association and the International Institute for Conflict Prevention and Resolution.